See also the NDN Video FAQ.

 How does anonymous and pseudonymous communication work in the NDN world?

 NDN communication is achieved by exchanging Interest and Data packets.
-Interest packets carry no inforamtion about who sent them; they are inherently anonymous.
+Interest packets carry no information about who sent them; they are inherently anonymous.
 Data packets may be signed using public key cryptography, and the signing key may reveal the identity of data producer.
 Where anonymity is required, it can be achieved by either replacing public key based authentication by symmetric key based authentication, or through a level of indirection.
 One of our earlier papers addressed this problem.

 What about browser SSL / TLS certificates?
 What would be the equivalent in NDN?